36 Central Limit Theorem

 Let’s simulate the distribution of \(S_n\) from Example 36.5, assuming that the initial price of the stock is \(s_0 = \$50\).

-Notice that the distribution of \(S_n\) is not symmetric, like a normal distribution would be.
+Notice that the distribution of \(S_n\) is not symmetric, as we would expect a normal distribution to be.
 What is its approximate distribution?
 If we solve for \(S_n\) in Equation 36.5, we find

 \[ \begin{align} \frac{1}{\sqrt{n}} \Big(\log \frac{S_n}{s_0} - n\text{E}\!\left[ \log X_1 \right]\Big) &\stackrel{d}{\to} \text{Normal}(0, \text{Var}\!\left[ \log X_1 \right]) \\ \log \left(\frac{S_n}{b_n}\right)^{1/\sqrt{n}} &\stackrel{d}{\to} \text{Normal}(0, \text{Var}\!\left[ \log X_1 \right]) & b_n = s_0 e^{n \text{E}\!\left[ \log X_1 \right]} \\ \left(\frac{S_n}{b_n}\right)^{1/\sqrt{n}} &\stackrel{d}{\to} e^{Y}, \end{align} \] where \(Y \sim \text{Normal}(0, \text{Var}\!\left[ \log X_1 \right])\).
 The distribution of \(e^Y\) is known as a lognormal distribution because its log is a normal distribution.